Registration for the 2025 festival is closed and final.

 - Mile High Bug Club w/live Insects

-- PPCC Wild Things w/live Animals
+- PPSC Wild Things w/live Animals

 - Festival Artwork for Auction

-- Organization tables
+- Partner and Organization tables

-- Live Music by Tidal Breeze Jazz Arts
+- Live Music

 - Door Prizes and more!